Which city is cheaper, Lucerne or Helsinki?

 The summer attracts plenty of travelers to both Helsinki and Lucerne.
 The family-friendly experiences are the main draw to Helsinki this time of year.
 Also, many travelers come to Lucerne for the city activities and the family-friendly experiences.

 In the summer, Helsinki is cooler than Lucerne.
-Typically, the summer temperatures in Helsinki in July are around 17°C (62°F), and Lucerne is about 21°C (70°F).
+Typically, the summer temperatures in Helsinki in July average around 17°C (62°F), and Lucerne averages at about 21°C (70°F).

 People are often attracted to the plentiful sunshine in Lucerne this time of the year.
 In Helsinki, it's very sunny this time of the year.
 Helsinki usually receives more sunshine than Lucerne during summer.
 Helsinki gets 275 hours of sunny skies, while Lucerne receives 241 hours of full sun in the summer.